How do you make money on eBay?

 As you can see from this table, there is a reason why we chose guitars to be the main category of what we flip.
 With guitars, the insertion fees are always free and the final value fee is relatively low at 3.5%.

-Purchasing Items to List and Flip
+Purchasing Items to List and Flip on eBay

 When looking for items to sell, research is necessary.
 You don’t want to blindly purchase something to flip without any knowledge on it, just like with any other investment.